-A new group has joined our collaboration to take over some of the detector maintenance for which our Juelich collaborators have been responsible.
+A new group recently joined our collaboration to take over some of the detector maintenance for which our Juelich collaborators have been responsible.
 Detector upgrades are being discussed.
-And, as mentioned, another new group has taken the lead in developing our pulsed Lyman alpha source.
+And, as mentioned, another new group has joined is in developing our pulsed Lyman alpha source.
 In addition, our spokesperson is changing laboratories in part because the relocation should make it possible to have more manpower for the ATRAP experiments.

-D. ATRAP Apparatus Overview
+E. ATRAP Apparatus Overview